FloomLtd/floom-technical-challenge/README.md

 ### Subtask 2 (backend + frontend)
-Implement a service that queries the wholesale sellers for products they have available and show these to the florist for purchase.
+Implement a service that executes the following:
+- Queries all of the wholesale sellers API's for any product data they have available,
+- Store this data in the Data model you have designed
+- Make this unified data available for querying by the frontend

 You have the freedom to decide where you want to show the items being sold.
 For example, you can show it on the product detail page beside the current Flowers that compose the product.

 ### Bonus Items (implement only 1 of 2)